 - 1. Create the 2006 prototype from each building type, using the RTF or DOE prototype EnergyPlus input files (IDF) the starting point.
 These IDFs were translated into CBECC-Com input files using the OpenStudio software. - 2.
 Populate the CBECC-Com models with the unregulated internal load assumptions and schedules defined in the RTF or DOE models, as well as the 2006 HVAC systems defined for this study. - 3.
 Apply WSEC 2006 efficiency and ventilation provisions to the model inputs.
 These provisions included differences based on HVAC system type, and climate zone. - 4.
-Modify the 2006 models to reflect 2018 efficiency and ventilation requirements, including the selected C406 efficiency packages.
+Modify the 2006 models to reflect 2018 efficiency and ventilation requirements, including the selected C406 efficiency packages. - 5.
+Debug the simulations, i.e. review the calculated energy-end-use and other simulation outputs for consistency with expected values and make corrections/modifications to the models as needed. - 6.
+Apply side calculations and post-processing of simulation results to arrive at the final energy performance calculations, prior to weighting by building type, HVAC system type, and climate zone.

-13 California Energy Commission's CBECC-Com project website. http://bees.archenergy.com/ 14 U.S Department of Energy OpenStudio project website.
+&lt;sup>12 California Energy Commission's CBECC-Com project website. http://bees.archenergy.com/ U.S Department of Energy OpenStudio project website.